zhengbrody/multimodal-rag-system/README.md

 - **Software Engineering**: Testing, CI/CD, code quality

 ### Key Achievements
-- ✅ Implemented 4 anti-hallucination strategies reducing fabrication by ~90%
+- ✅ Implemented 4 anti-hallucination strategies (prompt constraints, low temperature, confidence scoring, source tracing)
-- ✅ Built production-ready API with <500ms average latency
+- ✅ Added metrics and logging hooks so latency, error rate and request volume can be measured per environment
-- ✅ Created modern conversation UI with real-time feedback
+- ✅ Created modern conversation UI with real-time feedback and analytics
-- ✅ Achieved 95%+ test coverage with comprehensive test suite
+- ✅ Set up a testable API and project structure; coverage and performance depend on the dataset and hardware you run it on
-- ✅ Designed dual-mode system (mock/OpenAI) for cost optimization
+- ✅ Designed dual-mode system (mock/OpenAI) so you can iterate UI and tests without incurring API costs

+## 🧠 Design Decisions (Why these choices?)

+- **Why mock mode?**
+  Added a mock retriever and mock RAG pipeline so the UI and API can be exercised without any external APIs or GPU.
+This is the default for CI and local development.

+- **Why OpenAI instead of self-hosted models?**
+  The pipeline is implemented in a way that the retriever and generator are pluggable, but OpenAI embeddings + GPT are used as a pragmatic baseline for a personal portfolio project.

+- **Why "answer only from retrieved context"?**
+  The generation step is constrained to the retrieved snippets and uses explicit instructions to say "I do not have enough information" when recall is low, trading off creativity for reliability.

+- **Why keep CLIP / heavier multimodal components optional?**
+  Multimodal and heavy Torch dependencies are kept out of the Streamlit-only requirements so that lightweight deployments (e.g., Streamlit Cloud) do not have to build GPU stacks.

+- **Why FAISS vs. hosted vector DBs?**
+  For local and educational usage, an in-process index (FAISS) is easier to reproduce and reason about.
+The code is structured so that a hosted vector database (like Pinecone) can be swapped in for production if needed.

 ## 🤝 Contributing